agusterodin/modern-favicons/README.md

 ## Usage

 1. Generate the icons to your project's public directory using the CLI command.
+Run the command without options to see a full list of options.

 ```sh
 npx favicons [...options]